-The former is a search engine, which analyzes your queries when you hunt for questions on the internet.
+The former is a search engine that analyzes your queries when you ask questions on the internet.
 It’s also the name of the parent company that provides other services you can connect to with your account.
 You can read related articles to your searches, view the latest news, and watch videos.

 On the other hand, Chrome is a program that delivers a web browsing function.
 It’s the platform that the search engine runs on, without which you wouldn’t be able to find anything on the internet.
 With the omnibar function, Chrome has both a search and address bar.

 Therefore, you don’t need both, even if they’re designed to work more effectively together.
 If you’re not fond of Chrome, you can access Google on other web browsers.
 For instance, you can search and read your emails using the Google engine on platforms like Opera, Firefox, and Microsoft Edge.
 In the same breath, you can hunt for sites with Bing or Yahoo on Chrome.

 How do I install Google Chrome on Windows?